top of page

 Many things a village needs are created directly on site:

-oils, tinctures, natural soaps, cleaning agents, herbal salts, wines, jams, fermented foods, basic supplies.
+oils, tinctures, natural soaps, cleaning products, herb salts, wines, jams, fermented goods, basic supplies.

 And everything a village needs daily —